Hadith: Ilm Darayah, the Science to Understand the Hadith Text

 Obviously, these rules emerged after the departure of the rightly guided Caliphs as they reflect the political division that the Muslim community was faced with.
 They revolve around Banu Ummaya, Banu Hashim, and Banu Abbas.

-According to the scholars whose name mentioned above, narrations that have any of the above mentioned weakness would be rejected.
+According to the scholars whose name mentioned above, narrations that have any of the above-mentioned weakness would be rejected.
 Interestingly, in books of ahadith one comes across several narrations that show weaknesses mentioned above.
 It is almost impossible for an average person to memorize all these principles and then develop his own personal critique of each hadith.
 Those who hear these ahadith assume that the criteria used to determine the accuracy of the narration have been applied and what they are getting is solid.
-However, one of the main issues to determine the validity of a narration depends on how the Quran is understood and how the other ahadith are related to the one under examination.
+However, one of the main issues to determine the validity of narration depends on how the Quran is understood and how the other ahadith are related to the one under examination.
 It is a subjective criterion given the fact that scholars have differences of opinions on several Quranic verses.
-For instance, some scholars believe that certain verses of the Quran stand cancelled while others do not accept this position.
+For instance, some scholars believe that certain verses of the Quran stand canceled while others do not accept this position.
 Obviously, their outlook to the validity of a particular hadith from a Quranic perspective would depend on how they interrupt a particular verse of the Quran.
-For instance, those who say the Quranic aya of writing a will is cancelled would not approve of any hadith that give details of the virtue of writing a will, while those who believe that the ayah is not cancelled would accept ahadith that deal with the subject.
+For instance, those who say the Quranic aya of writing a will is canceled would not approve of any hadith that give details of the virtue of writing a will, while those who believe that the ayah is not canceled would accept ahadith that deal with the subject.

 These were the issues hadith scholars and jurists dealt in applying the rules of Daryat in their work.
 Those who argue that the task of filtering the narration is complete and over perhaps need to review their position based on the changing dynamics of the scope of knowledge that we are fast gaining.
 Similarly, those who believe that the scholars of the past did not do their job properly should also realize that what the scholars did was superb within the means they had access to.
-Imagine, they were living in a world, where paper, pen, computers, printing machines etc. were not available.
-Human mind was the only machine available to them.
+Imagine, they were living in a world, where paper, pen, computers, printing machines, etc. were not available.
+The human mind was the only machine available to them.
 They did their job as best as they could.
 Interestingly, none of them asserted that their work is the final word on the subject.
-They admitted that the work they compiled would be reviewed, critically examined and based on new research that would emerge latter, more strict guidelines would be developed.
+They admitted that the work they compiled would be reviewed, critically examined and based on new research that would emerge later, more strict guidelines would be developed.

 The purpose of the scholars was to ensure that the divine message should be understood within the context of what was being attributed to the Prophet.
 None of them diminished the importance of the Quran.
-Yet discussion on the issue has reduced both the Quran and the sunna to a level of factional fight, something that both the Quran and authentic ahadith of the Prophet prohibit.
-It is this polemics that is preventing Muslims to reaching some conclusive decisions on issues at hand.
+Yet discussion on the issue has reduced both the Quran and the Sunna to a level of factional fight, something that both the Quran and authentic ahadith of the Prophet prohibit.
+It is this polemics that is preventing Muslims from reaching some conclusive decisions on issues at hand.